-Some basic safety features – brakes, bell and reflectors – are compulsory for all bicycles.
-Some EU countries have additional rules – on visibility, helmets, children's seats and the minimum age for cycling on public roads.
+There are a few basic safety features – brakes, bell and reflectors – that are compulsory for bikes in every EU country.
+And some countries go beyond this, with additional requirements for visibility, helmets, children's seats and a minimum age for cycling on roads.

-Separating bikes from motorised traffic by using uninterrupted cycling lanes helps to reduce collisions between cars and bicycles.
-Traffic-calmed areas with a low speed limit (30 kph or 20 mph) can also reduce the risk and seriousness of accidents.
+Separating bikes from other traffic on uninterrupted cycling lanes helps reduce collisions with cars.
+Lower speed limits (30 km/h or 20 mph) also help.